rafid29mehda/Biomedical-Signal-Processing/Detrending/Polynomial Detrending/README.md

-Let’s go step by step and **learn Polynomial Detrend in MATLAB** from the very basics.
-I’ll explain everything: what it is, why you need it, how it works, and break down the code line by line with extra notes and examples.

----

 ## What is Polynomial Detrending?

 **Detrending** is the process of removing a trend (slowly changing component) from your data to analyze the remaining fluctuations (fast changes or noise).